The 25 Best Things to Do in Sayulita Mexico + Travel Guide

 One of the advantages of surfing in Sayulita is that there are many incredible surfing spots available for all experience levels.

-Farmers’ markets are getting more and more common in Mexico, as a way to promote small business such as local farmers and artisans to sell healthy and sustainable food to the community of citizens and tourists alike.
+Farmers’ markets are becoming increasingly common in Mexico as a way to promote small businesses, such as local farmers and artisans, to sell healthy and sustainable food to the community of citizens and tourists alike.

 El Mercado del Pueblo in Sayulita opened in 2009 joining the Mexican and American Slow Food Movements of bringing local, sustainable products directly to the table for people to enjoy.